 - Is there a long wait to see Dr Sheridan?

 Dr Sheridan is a well trusted, respected and popular Dermatologist.
 As such, there is usually a waiting list for a consultation.
-Dr Sheridan and colleagues will soon open the books to accept new patients for 2018.
+We shall open the books in December 2017 to accept new patients for 2018.
 If your referral is urgent, and your referring doctor indicates the time critical nature of your condition, this will be taken into account and every effort shall be made to facilitate your appointment and care.
 You may request placement upon our cancellation list; as appointments may become available at short notice.

 - Do you give medical advice over the telephone, and via email and texts?